GabeScott/standard-works-vault/General Conference/1999 April - Love and Service.md

 You have also probably heard of President Gary Cox and his wife, Sister Joyce Cox, who were called to go there as missionaries and then as mission president and of the wonderful service that they rendered.

-And then came Dr. John Bennett and his wife, Carolyn, who had served in Mongolia and who told of when they thought they were going to be called to the Canary Islands, because someone there had invited them to come, but when their mission call came it was to Mongolia.
+And then came Dr. John Bennett and his wife, Carolyn, who had served in Mongolia and who told of when they thought they were going to be called to the Canary Islands because someone there had invited them to come, but when their mission call came it was to Mongolia.
 They were astonished.
 I read some of their comments later on, of what had happened to them in Mongolia, all of the lives that they touched and the service that they rendered.
 And even though back home they’d had a brother die and they’d had children be married and have receptions, they said, “We were able to keep in touch with them by telephone while this was all going on.”

 Think of what has happened in Mongolia now, where we have some 1,300 members and nine branches.